moonbeam-nyc/snorlax/README.md

 # Snorlax · [![Build Docker image](https://github.com/moonbeam-nyc/snorlax/actions/workflows/build-docker-image.yaml/badge.svg)](https://github.com/moonbeam-nyc/snorlax/actions/workflows/build-docker-image.yaml)

-Snorlax is a Kubernetes operator which wakes and sleeps another Kubernetes deployment on a schedule.
+Snorlax is a Kubernetes operator which wakes and sleeps a Kubernetes deployment on a schedule.

 And if a request is received when the deployment is sleeping, a cute sleeping Snorlax page is served and the Kubernetes deployment is woken up.
 Once the service is ready, the page will auto-refresh.